An overview of the senior leadership team at ESRC (correct at February 2019).

 - Data and Infrastructure - strategic leads: Samantha McGregor and Rebecca Fairbairn

-- Economic Performance and Environment - strategic lead: Sasha Leigh
+- Economic Performance and Environment - strategic lead: Sophie Martin

-The Economic Performance and Environment team leads the development and commissioning of new research in the fields of economics and finance, management and business studies, productivity, climate change, environmental planning and sustainability, energy, transport and infrastructure.
-Our portfolio also includes the disciplines of economic history, human geography and science and technology studies.
-We work in collaboration and partnership with a wide range of external stakeholders and other research funders to maximise the impact of our investments.
+The Economic Performance and Environment team leads the development and commissioning of new research in the fields of economics and finance, climate change, environmental planning and sustainability, energy, transport and infrastructure.
+We work in collaboration and partnership with a wide range of other research funders and external stakeholders, both in the UK and internationally, to maximise the impact of our investments.

-- Health and Human Behaviour - strategic lead: Joy Todd
+- Health and Human Behaviour - strategic lead: Naomi Beaumont

 The Health and Human Behaviour team develops, commissions and manages research and KE activities in the areas of health, ageing, behaviour, wellbeing, education, and linguistics and processes standard grant applications in the disciplines of psychology, demography, education and linguistics.